Auger-Aliassime powers past Tsitsipas into Queen's semis

 LONDON (Reuters) - Canadian teenager Felix Auger-Aliassime became the youngest player in 20 years to reach the semi-finals of the Queen’s Club championships as he dispatched top seed Stefanos Tsitsipas with consummate ease on Friday.

-The 18-year-old was cool, calm and collected throughout the contest on a sunlit center court as he claimed a 7-5 6-2 victory and emulate Lleyton Hewitt who made the semis in 1999, aged 18.
+The 18-year-old was cool, calm and collected throughout the contest on a sunlit center court as he claimed a 7-5 6-2 victory to emulate Lleyton Hewitt, who made the semis in 1999 at the same age.

-Considering it was his third match in 24 hours after rain delays earlier in the week, Auger-Aliassime looked as fresh as a daisy against world number six Tsitsipas who lacked spark after a similarly busy schedule on Thursday.
+Considering it was his third match in 24 hours after rain delays earlier in the week, Auger-Aliassime looked as fresh as a daisy against world number six Tsitsipas, who was lacking his usual spark after a similarly busy schedule on Thursday.

+Lopez was due on court later to partner home favorite and five-time champion Andy Murray in a doubles clash.

-The Canadian was forced to save a couple of break points in a tight first set but pounced in the 12th game to reach 15-40 on the Tsitsipas serve and took his second set point with a heavy forehand that the Greek could not handle.
+Auger-Aliassime saved a couple of break points in a tight first set but pounced in the 12th game to reach 15-40 on the Tsitsipas serve and took his second set point with a heavy forehand that the Greek could not handle.

-Auger-Aliassime, who has bounded up the rankings to 21 this year, dominated thereafter as a weary-looking Tsitsipas, who required some treatment on his shoulder, faded fast.
+The Canadian, who has bounded up the rankings to 21 this year, broke in the second game of the second set and dominated thereafter as a weary-looking Tsitsipas, who required some treatment on his shoulder, faded fast.

 “I had zero expectations coming here, but I’ve managed to handle my nerves and keep my serve all the time,” he said.